julian-urbano/irj2015-reliability/README.md

 ## How to simulate new arbitrary collections

+**NOTE: we published a different and improved simulation method in a [SIGIR 2018 paper](https://github.com/julian-urbano/sigir2018-simulation).
+We made it an [official R package](https://cran.r-project.org/web/packages/simIReff/index.html), and we strongly encourage you to use [that code](https://github.com/julian-urbano/simIReff) instead.**

 You can easily simulate new, arbitrary collections following these steps.
 First, load your original collection `X`.
 It must be a matrix or data frame where columns are systems and rows are topics:

     X <- read.csv("collection.csv")